Vynckier then and now

 Pioneering into the next era of manufacturing

-Today, the iconic industrial heritage is being sustainably repurposed as a connected, hybrid manufacturing site to become a pioneer in energy transition and the transformation of the manufacturing industry.
+Today, real estate developer Revive is sustainably repurposing the iconic industrial heritage as a connected, hybrid manufacturing site to become a pioneer in energy transition and the transformation of the manufacturing industry.

 The beating heart of the site: the former South Manchester building, now TerraWATT.
 Standing out as a beacon of business transformation, this buzzing business hub is all you need for (net)working your way into the future of innovative manufacturing solutions.